Friday, June 30, 2017

 1909) and World's Great Detective Stories (1928).

-Online at UNZ (HERE, 10 pages), Google Books
+Online at UNZ (HERE, 10 pages) and Google Books

 "Isn't it pretty? but look at this coronet here!
 What should we want with a coronet?
 I am just ripping it out, and it's no easy work, I assure you!"